 Every time you watch they seem to be either sending a 3-iron from 230 yards to within 3ft of the hole or knocking in yet another 40 footer from across the green for a birdie.

 However the reality is often quite different.
 It’s just that the TV editors don’t want you to see it because they don’t think it makes good TV.

-Now I’m not for a minute suggesting the pros are not experts but what is vital for amateur golfers to remember is that the pros are dealing with shots which didn’t go where they wanted much more frequently than you think.
+Now I’m not for a minute suggesting the pros are not experts but what is vital for amateur golfers to remember is that the pros are dealing with shots that didn’t go where they wanted much more frequently than you think.